lcherone/lxc-query/docs/containers.md

 ## Get State

-Get the state of a container on remote.
+Get the state of a container.

 **Parameters & Call**